lukifer23/GemmaFischer/docs/ARCHITECTURE.md

-# ChessGemma Architecture
+# GemmaFischer Architecture

 ## System Overview

-ChessGemma is a modular chess AI system built around fine-tuned language models, chess engine integration, and web interfaces.
+GemmaFischer is a dual-purpose chess AI system that functions as both a chess engine (UCI-compatible) and a chess tutor/analyst.
+Built around fine-tuned language models with chain-of-thought reasoning, it provides both tactical analysis and educational explanations.
 The architecture follows a clear separation of concerns with distinct layers for training, inference, evaluation, and presentation.

 ## High-Level Architecture